astampoulis/makam/examples/paper/02-binding-forms.md

   applymany (F HD) TL Body.
 ```

-- local introduction of multiple fresh variables at once within a predicate P; a list
+-- *local introduction of multiple fresh variables at once* within a predicate P; a list
   of the variables is passed to it

 ```makam